How The Civil Court System Helps Victims

 Who Can Be Sued For Sexual Assault?

-Victims may sue both the assaulter and anyone whose negligence allowed the assault to occur, including:
+Victims may sue both the offender and anyone whose negligence allowed the assault to occur, including the entity or institution that knew or should have known to prevent the assault and protect the victim.

 Institutions – In recent years, there have been numerous news stories of various institutions covering up sexual assault and child sex abuse.
 Examples include religious groups, the Boy Scouts of America, and various colleges and universities.
 If an organization fails to protect its members from the risk of assault, attempts to cover up crimes to protect their reputation, or fails to properly respond to accusations of sexual assault, they could be held liable.